mount

 remounts all already mounted vfat filesystems in read-only mode.

-The each of the filesystems is remounted by "mount -o remount,ro
+Each of the filesystems is remounted by mount -o remount,ro /dir

-/dir" semantic.
-It means the mount command reads fstab or mtab
+semantic.
+This means the mount command reads fstab or mtab and

-sync All I/O to the filesystem should be done synchronously.
-In the
+All I/O to the filesystem should be done synchronously.
+In the case

-case of media with a limited number of write cycles (e.g. some
+of media with a limited number of write cycles (e.g. some flash

 mounting user is written to the mtab file (or to the private

-so that this same user can unmount the filesystem again.
-This
+that this same user can unmount the filesystem again.
+This option

-option implies the options noexec, nosuid, and nodev (unless
+implies the options noexec, nosuid, and nodev (unless overridden by

 default; it does not imply any other options.